ytoubal/LOG8415-project/README.md

 - AWS
 - Python 3
 - A security group configured with port 80 and 5000 open
+- A repository containing the folder log8415-project (which contains the Angular app)

 ### Steps:
   0. Enter the value of the required fields in the setup.sh file